longlife52/wp_longlisa/wp-content/plugins/sassy-social-share/readme.txt

 = Feature list =
 * GDPR Compliant
 * Compatible with Gutenberg editor
+* Compatible with myCRED (append myCRED referral ID at the end of the url being shared)
 * Around **100 Social Sharing/Bookmarking** services
 * Social Media follow icons (Redirect website visitors to your Social Media pages)
 * Share counts are supported for Facebook, Linkedin, Twitter, Buffer, Reddit, Pinterest, Odnoklassniki and Vkontakte